-Our analysis proves that no exception can be raised and that all data manipulation operations are sound.
-The bounded execution time of the loop body can also be checked by static analysis [11] to prove that the real-time clock interrupt does occur at idle time.
+Our analysis proves that no exception can be raised (but the clock tick) and that all data manipulation operations are sound.
+The bounded execution time of the loop body should also be checked by static analysis [16] to prove that the real-time clock interrupt does occur at idle time.

 We operate on the C language source code of those systems, ranging from a few thousand lines to 132,000 lines of C source code (75 kLOC after preprocessing and simplification as in Sect.
 5.1).
-We take into account all machine-dependent aspects of the semantics of C (as described in [3]) as well as the periodic synchronous programming aspects (for the wait).
+We take into account all machine-dependent aspects of the semantics of C (as described in [5]) as well as the periodic synchronous programming aspects (for the wait).
 We use additional specifications to describe the material environment with which the software interacts (essentially ranges of values for a few hardware registers containing volatile input variables and a maximal execution time to limit the possible number of iterations in the external loop1).

-The source codes we were interested in use only a reduced subset of the C programming language, both in the automatically generated glue code and the handwritten pieces.
+The source codes we consider use only a reduced subset of C, both in the automatically generated glue code and the handwritten pieces.
 As it is often the case with critical systems, there is no dynamic memory allocation and the use of pointers is restricted to call-by-reference.
-On the other hand, an important characteristic of those programs is that the number of global and static2 variables is roughly linear in the length of the code.
-Moreover the analysis must take values of all variables into account and the abstraction cannot ignore any part of the program without generating false alarms.
+On the other hand, an important characteristics of those programs is that the number of global and \texttt{static}^2 variables is roughly linear in the length of the code.
+Moreover the analysis must consider the values of all variables and the abstraction cannot ignore any part of the program without generating false alarms.
 It was therefore a grand challenge to design an analysis that is precise and does scale up.

-5. THE STRUCTURE OF THE ANALYZER
+5. STRUCTURE OF THE ANALYZER

-The analyzer is implemented in Objective Caml [18].
+The analyzer is implemented in Objective Caml [25].
 It operates in two phases: the preprocessing and parsing phase followed by the analysis phase.

-5.1 The Preprocessing Phase
+5.1 Preprocessing Phase

-The source code is first pre-processed using a standard C preprocessor, then parsed using a C99-compatible parser.
+The source code is first preprocessed using a standard C preprocessor, then parsed using a C99-compatible parser.
 Optionally, a simple linker allows programs consisting of several source files to be processed.